wacncontent/CustomizeTool/removeCommentOutput2/includes/identity.md

 ##About the Author

-David Chappell is Principal of Chappell & Associates [www.davidchappell.com](http://www.davidchappell.com) in San Francisco, California.Through his speaking, writing, and consulting,
+David Chappell is Principal of Chappell & Associates [www.davidchappell.com](http://www.davidchappell.com) in San Francisco, California.
+Through his speaking, writing, and consulting,